Understanding tax and accounting in Singapore

 Depending on the tax exemptions your business is eligible for, your effective tax rate may be lower than the headline rate.
 You may also be able to benefit from the various industry-specific tax incentives and concessionary tax rates available.

-Income tax basis period
+Corporate income tax basis period

 In Singapore, corporate income is assessed on a preceding year basis.
 This means that the basis period for any year of assessment (YA) refers to the financial year ending (FYE) in the year preceding the YA.

-For example, in 2024, you will be filing a corporate tax return for your company’s financial year that ended anytime between 1 January 2023 to 31 December 2023.
+For example, in 2025, you will be filing a corporate tax return for your company’s financial year that ended anytime between 1 January 2024 to 31 December 2024.
 Your company’s accounts should be prepared up to the FYE each year.

-Income tax filing due date
+Corporate income tax filing due date and compliance

 The due date for corporate tax filing for Singapore companies is 30 November.
 You must file a complete set of returns that includes Form C/Form C-S, audited or unaudited accounts and tax computation with the Inland Revenue Authority of Singapore (IRAS).